Book a treatment

 But in all cases, cosmetic product approval by the EU and UK regulatory authorities (the strictest in the world) depends on adhering to these inclusion and absorption limits.

-(The US has recently modernised its cosmetic regulatory framework according to the EU model.)
+(BTW, the US has only recently modernised its cosmetic regulatory framework according to the EU model.)

 I suppose no beauty “expert” or doctor ever bothered to look into any of that legislation, even in summary.